jssimporter/python-jss/README.md

 Supplying Credentials to the JSSPrefs object:
 =================
+You need a user account with API privileges on your JSS to connect and do anything useful.
+It is recommended that you create a user specifically for API access, with only the privileges required for the task at hand.
+For testing purposes, a fully-enabled admin account is fine, but for production, permissions should be finely controlled.

+These settings are in the JSS System Settings=>JSS User Accounts & Groups panel.

 The preferred method for specifying credentials is to create a preferences file at "~/Library/Preferences/com.github.sheagcraig.python-jss.plist".
 Required keys include: